Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Using Multiple Classifiers at Once

 \snnova \ reports an accuracy of 77.8\% for its ternary schema (SNe Ia, Ibc and II) and 64.2\% for the seven-way classification schema (SNe Ia, IIP, IIn, IIL1, IIL2, Ib, and Ic).
 In each case these are the accuracies expected from light curves consisting, on average, of 2.4 distinct nights of multi-colour observations up to 2 days before peak brightness.
 These percentages improve to 81.5\% and 69.8\% for an average of 3.1 distinct nights of multi-colour observations up to 2 days after peak brightness.
 All classifications also make use of spectroscopic redshifts.

-For comparison our example pipeline, in the 5-class schema (SNe Ia, Ibc, II, SL and non-SNe), produces a comparable classification accuracy of 89.4\%.
-Additionally, if we consider only SNe Ia, Ibc and II to mimic the ternary schema, we obtain an accuracy of 93.5\%.
-From Frohmaier et al. (in prep.) the requirements to flag a transient for spectroscopic follow-up are 3 \(griz\) detections in two distinct nights, with the added requirement that at least one of these detections be brighter than 22.5 mag.
+For comparison our example pipeline, in the 5-class schema (SNe Ia, Ibc, II, SL and non-SNe), produces a comparable classification accuracy of 90.1$\pm$0.2\%.
+Additionally, if we consider only SNe Ia, Ibc and II to mimic the ternary schema, we obtain an accuracy of 93.2$\pm$0.3\%.
+In both cases we don't consider unclassified spectra in our calculation of the accuracy.
+In the ternary scheme, non-SN transient and SLSN outputs are considered unclassified.

+From \citet{2025arXiv250116311F} the requirements to flag a transient for spectroscopic follow-up are 3 \(griz\) detections in two distinct nights, with the added requirement that at least one of these detections be brighter than 22.5 mag.
 We also assume spectroscopic redshifts are available.
 Our use of spectroscopy produces a roughly 15\% improvement on the accuracies from photometry with similarly incomplete light curves.